Fiware/showcase.gsma.dataModels/specs/Weather/WeatherObserved/README.md

 This folder contains the following scripts:

--   `weather_observed.py` .- Contains all the logic to expose the weather observed as an NGSIv2 data model (outdated).
+-   `weather_observed.py` .- Contains all the logic to expose the weather observed as an NGSI v2 data model (outdated).
 -   `spain/harvester.py` .- Performs data harvesting using AEMET's data site as the origin and Orion Context Broker as the destination.
 -   `portugal/harvester.py` .- Performs data harvesting using IPMA's data site